POSTED July 3, 2019

 This website is a little hidden gem, and the underdog to BoatSales.
 Often you can find exclusive listings on here, that haven’t been listed on other sites.
 It’s much cheaper to list on BoatsOnline.
 You’ll find that some sellers and brokers refuse to pay the exorbitant fees asked of BoatSales – listing exclusively with BoatsOnline.
 BoatsOnline provides all the same core features and an excellent platform.
 It allows you to search by price, location, size, make and model.
 You also have the ability to enable email alerts.

 Currently the biggest online database of boats for sale, but also the most expensive to use.
-If your boat is more than $7500, the minimum listing cost is $95, with the most expensive ad being $420.
+At the time of writing, if your boat is more than $7500, the minimum listing cost is $95.
+The most expensive ad being $420.
 Conversely, if you’re looking for a boat worth over $100,000 or something specific, BoatSales is the place to search.
 If your boat is priced competitively and is in the lower bracket, I’d suggest listing on BoatsOnline and Facebook before trying BoatSales.
 All the usual, features including ability to search by price, location, size, make, model and the ability to set up email alerts for new listings.